- Thesis & Research

-The Board of Regents is the development advisory group of the University Honors College and is comprised of distinguished OSU alumni and friends of OSU who are committed to the mission and vision of the UHC.
-Board members work with the Dean, UHC staff, and the UHC development officer to promote the long-term success and sustainability of the UHC and its programs by serving as external advocates to potential donors and other supporters; advising on fundraising strategies, opportunities, and projects; and contributing directly and indirectly to the UHC’s long-term goals and stability.
-Board members’ engagement and leadership is central to the achievement of the UHC’s mission.
+The Board of Regents is the development advisory group of the Honors College and is comprised of distinguished alumni and friends of Oregon State who are committed to the mission and vision of the Honors College.
+Board members work with the dean, HC staff, and the HC development officer to promote the long-term success and sustainability of the HC and its programs by serving as external advocates; advisers on fundraising strategies, opportunities, and projects; and direct and indirect contributors to the HC’s long-term goals and stability.
+Board members’ engagement and leadership is central to the achievement of the HC’s mission.

-Andy Bartmess was a graduate of the OSU Honors Program, earning a BS in Industrial Engineering in 1982.
-He also holds an MBA from the Harvard Business School, and has pursued an active and varied business career.
+Andy Bartmess was a graduate of the OSU Honors Program, earning a B.S. in industrial engineering in 1982.
+He also holds an M.B.A. from the Harvard Business School and has pursued an active and varied business career.
 He worked for many years with Dawson International PLC, a textile manufacturer based in Scotland and Manchester, serving as Chief Operating Officer and Chief Executive Officer.
 From January, 2011 to March, 2013, he was the Director of the Commercial Division of the Rain Bird Corporation.
-Rain Bird is a worldwide leader in the development and manufacture of irrigation systems, and Andy was responsible for the company's global business.
-Andy is also a published author in the field of global supply chain strategy.
-He is married with three sons.
-He joined the UHC Board of Regents in 2013.
+Andy is currently the president of Dawson Forte, a luxury apparel wholesaler based in Boston.
+He is also a published author in the field of global supply chain strategy and is married with three sons.
+He joined the HC Board of Regents in 2013.

-Adam Bean became a member of the UHC Board of Regents in 2011.
+Adam Bean became a member of the HC Board of Regents in 2011.
 Adam graduated from OSU with an Honors Bachelor of Science degree in Industrial and Manufacturing Engineering in 2000.
-He is now an Industrial Engineer with Fujifilm Dimatix in Santa Clara, CA and has been an active supporter of the UHC in a range of capacities for several years.
+He is now an Industrial Engineer with Fujifilm Dimatix in Santa Clara, CA and has been an active supporter of the HC in a range of capacities for several years.

-Kenneth Krane, Professor Emeritus in the OSU Department of Physics, has been one of the UHC's most active faculty partners since the founding of the College in 1995.
-After engaging with the UHC as a faculty member, on the OSU Faculty Senate, and on a numer of thesis and scholarship committees, Ken joined the UHC Board of Regents in 2011.
+Kenneth Krane, Professor Emeritus in the OSU Department of Physics, has been one of the HC's most active faculty partners since the founding of the college in 1995.
+After engaging with the HC as a faculty member, on the OSU Faculty Senate, and on a numer of thesis and scholarship committees, Ken joined the HC Board of Regents in 2011.

 Ruth Beyer was the chair of the Board of Regents until the end of her term or service in 2011.
 She is an attorney in the Corporate practice group for Portland-based firm Stoel Rives.
 She served as the Managing Partner for the firm’s Portland office from 1995-2005.
 In 2005 Ruth was selected by her peers for inclusion in the Best Lawyers in America and in 2006 as an Oregon Super Lawyer.
 She serves as a Trustee for the Oregon State University Foundation, and is a co-founder of the Oregon State University Women’s Giving Circle.
 A 1977 alumnus of the OSU Honors Program, Ruth Beyer holds a degree in Political Science and a Juris Doctor degree from Notre Dame.

 Kathy Kralj Emeritus Board Member lives in Gresham, Oregon where she is a College Counselor at La Salle High School.
 Previous experience has included college counseling at St. Francis Academy and Mt Hood Community College.
-She and her husband have three children, one of whom, Emily Kralj, is currently a student in the UHC.
+She and her husband have three children.

 Allan Lane Emeritus Board Member joined the Board in the winter of 2003, lives near Oxford, England.
 He is currently the Head of The Derivatives Research group at Barclays Global Investors.
 Allan earned his PhD at the University of Washington at Seattle, where he developed his strong affection for the Northwest.
 Prior to this he obtained a degree in mathematics at Oxford University in the UK.